Enjoy trying out new dishes?

 Each season, we will hold a session where participants select recipes from a few chosen cookbooks in the library's collection.

-Then, make the dishes to bring to the library for a potluck lunch full of wonderful culinary delights, both savory and sweet.
+Then, make the dishes to bring to the library for a potluck dinner full of wonderful culinary delights, both savory and sweet.

 The cookbooks selected for this session include: